ac812/mcb-python/docs/plots_lists.md

 ## Importing Matplotlib
-Like NumPy Matplotlib should also be present in the Anaconda distribution (check the Python Packages tab in PyCharm).
+As with NumPy, `matplotlib` should also be present in the conda environment setup for these practicals.

-To import matplotlib in your code use the following code:
+To import `matplotlib` in your code use the following code:

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt
 ```